-A familiar face for followers of the Clipper Race, experienced Race Skipper David Hartshorn returns for the 2019-20 edition.
-This will be the third edition of the Clipper Race that David has been involved in.
-Having taken part in the 2015-16 edition as crew on Leg 6, The Mighty Pacific, he then fulfilled the goal of becoming a Race Skipper in the 2017-18 edition.
+A familiar face for followers of the Clipper Race, experienced Race Skipper David Hartshorn returned for the 2019-20 edition.
+This is the third edition of the Clipper Race that David has been involved in.
+Having taken part in the 2015-16 edition as Race Crew on Leg 6, The Mighty Pacific, he then fulfilled the goal of becoming a Race Skipper in the Clipper 2017-18 Race.

-Since the conclusion of the last edition, David has continued his second career as an RYA Sailing Instructor.
-As part of this he has also been involved in coaching future Race Crew as a Clipper Race Training Skipper, most recently overseeing the latest Level 4 training of Clipper 2019-20 Crew.
+David has continued his sailing career as an RYA Sailing Instructor.
+As part of this, he has also been involved in coaching future Race Crew as a Clipper Race Training Skipper.

-His highly decorated career also gave David the opportunity to be a part of something he describes as his greatest achievement to date.
+His highly decorated career also gave David the opportunity to be a part of something he describes as one of his greatest achievements to date.
 Inspired by the Clipper Race, David founded and was lead Skipper on Operation Fitzroy, a project which gave disadvantaged young people from Inner London Boroughs the chance to experience sailing.